Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/.docs/01-documentation/00-index.md

 ## Project Structure

-Below is a brief summary of the files and folders, based on the recommended Snakemake project structure detailed on [Snakemakes Documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).
+Since users of this workflow will need to work within the file structure in order to configure, and run this workflow, a dedicated file-structure has been employed to keep our source code neat and tidy.
+Below is a brief summary of the files and folders, based on the recommended Snakemake project structure detailed on [the Snakemake Documentation website](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).

-{: .note }
+{: .normal }
 > Several development-related files and folders have been excluded for practicality.
 These folders have all been prefaced with a period (`.`) to denote them as hidden files and folders.

 ```